darikoneil/ssm/README.md

-Modified for modern python packaging/build standards/misc.
-Only utilizing multiple population dynamics, rest untested.
-Speed up ~ 2.4x, unclear how it scales.
+# Modifications
+- Modified dependencies and packaging for modern python (2-4X speed-up)